theFlawlessHack/ibdesignable-pie-chart-ios/README.md

-# ibinspectable-pie-chart-ios
+# ibdesignable-pie-chart-ios
-[PRACTICE] Playing around with IBInspectable by creating a Live Rendering Pie Chart
+Playing around with IBDesignable and IBInspectable by creating a Live Rendering Pie Chart